 - What is the audience for this marketing campaign?
 Not just who… what incorporates who, their personas, their stage in the buying journey, and thinking about how your campaign is superior to your competitors’ campaigns.

-- Is the call-to-action clearly indicated?
-If you’re expecting your target to take any action, be sure to tell them what to do next and set expectations on it.
-Additionally, you may think about alternate CTAs if they’re not ready to fully engage at this point.
+- Is the call to action clearly indicated?
+If you’re expecting your target to take any action, be sure to tell them what to do next and set expectations for it.
+Additionally, you may think about alternate CTAs if they’re not ready to engage fully.

 - How will we measure whether this initiative is successful?
 Incorporating tracking pixels, campaign URLs, conversion tracking, event tracking… leverage every aspect of analytics to accurately measure the response you’re getting on your campaign so you understand how to improve it.

 - How long will it take to see if this initiative is successful?
-How often will you revisit your campaign to see if it’s working or not, when you may need to kill it or redesign it or optimize it moving forward.
+How often will you revisit your campaign to see if it’s working, when you may need to kill it, redesign it, or optimize it moving forward.